Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Outlook

 \section{Outlook}

-We have stimulated thinking in this field and discovered gaps in the field for scholars to conduct follow-up research.

-\textbf{1.} Given the limited studies on longer and more diverse LS.
-The scheme can be designed to improve the length and diversity. \textbf{2.} We know that fine-tuning LLMs brings huge costs, so the fine-tuning-free LS can be improved.
-Knowledge Graphs or Chain of Thought are used to enhance the prompts, and encoding text features to achieve a convenient and completely concealed LS scheme. \textbf{3.} For watermarking, the idea of LS design can be used to take the hyperparameters of the open-source LLMs as the part that needs to be verified, and construct a new watermarking scheme. \textbf{4.} Virtual social robots can be built, leveraging secrets to generate multi-turn conversations.
-It promises contactless covert communication, keeping the sender safe. \textbf{5.} We recognize the shortcomings of current steganalysis for detecting DAIRstega's stegos.
-So steganalysis needs to be developed.
+By reflecting on this field, we found gaps in it that can be studied by scholars. \textbf{1.} This paper preliminarily explores the performance of the proposed method in long stegos.
+However, the research on long stegos is still in the basic stage.
+So, given the limited studies on longer and more diverse steganography, the scheme can be designed to improve the length and diversity. \textbf{2.} There is currently a lack of high-quality steganography schemes for closed-source LLMs.
+So, knowledge Graphs or Chain of Thought can enhance the prompts, while encoding text features allows for convenient and completely concealed steganography. \textbf{3.} The scheme in this paper can also be used as a watermarking for LLMs, which can make up for the insufficiency of the watermarking for LLMs being difficult to completely extract.
+Therefore, a new watermarking for LLMs can be designed by referring to the scheme in this paper. \textbf{4.} At present, linguistic steganography can achieve strong concealment and anti-steganalysis capabilities, that is, it is relatively safe.
+However, the sender of the stego is dangerous.
+Therefore, virtual social robots can be developed that utilize secrets to generate multi-turn conversations, promising contactless, covert communication that ensures the sender's safety. \textbf{5.} Finally, we found that existing steganalysis methods have poor detection performance on DAIRstega's stegos.
+Therefore, it is essential to advance steganalysis techniques.